mozilla/watchdog-proxy/README.md

 npm run deploy
 ```

 This should select [the `production` config settings](./config/production.yml), which defines functions but omits resources or IAM statements.
-So, all those dependencies should be created separately and identified via environmnent variables.
+So, all those dependencies should be created separately and identified via environment variables.

 ## Managing client credentials